HaydenHaines/VeriVote/README.md

 33) EOD will print a report of every vote cast.
 34) The EOD report must match the display on the top of the ballot collection box.
 35) A verification must be entered that the displaty and the report match with an id of the verifier for prosecutor identification.
-36) EOD can make a TCP connection to the central collection server ONCE and ONLY_ONCE.
+36) EOD can make a TCP connection to the central collection server.
 37) EOD transfers the vote totals and the image of each ballot
 38) In the central system the totals of the ballot box must be verified by a certified user.
 39) In the central system the envelope identifiers to cross reference with all requested absentee votes to verify only one per person and that only requested absentee ballots were received.